Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-5.md

 > "Nothing ever comes to one, that is worth having, except as a result of hard work."

-I credit any success of Velocity Lapse to our Heavenly Father's grace and the support of family, friends, and users.
+While it is true that one needs to work in order to see results, there are many things that you cannot control.
+And so I credit any success of Velocity Lapse to our Heavenly Father's grace and the support of family, friends, and users.
 To have the idea, the time, and abilities to be able to learn, experiment, and work on Velocity Lapse for the past year and a half so far has been a blessing.

 ### The journey continues